aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

     (3 rows)

-3. Insert more data into the table.
+3. Insert more data into the table to test how ZDM Proxy handles writre request.

 .. code-block:: bash